ilicste/Nextcloud_with_MySQL/README.md

 Create a new container with Nextcloud and connect to the created MySQL DB
 ```
 docker run -d -p 8080:80 -e MYSQL_DATABASE=db -e MYSQL_USER=admin -e MYSQL_PASSWORD=admin123 --link some-mysql:mysql nextcloud
-Create a new container with Nextcloud and connect to the created MySQL DB
 ```